 As we are a small school, our class sizes are lower than average class sizes and are grouped into three classes of mixed year groups.

 |Morning 1st Session||9.00 a.m.||to||10.05am|

 |Morning 2nd Session||10:15 a.m.||to||11.15 a.m.|

 |Afternoon 2nd Session||2.30pm||to||3:30 p.m.|

 Children living in our catchment area, who have to travel more than two miles to school, are entitled to free transport.
 This can be arranged with North Yorkshire Home to School Transport Department Tel: 01609 533693.
 A teacher and the bus driver must be informed if you wish to bring or collect a child who travels on the school bus.

-Our school uniform, whilst optional, is encouraged to be worn at Great Smeaton, as it helps promote a sense of community cohesion, reflects a good attitude and maintains our high standards and good reputation.
+Our school uniform helps to promote a sense of community cohesion, reflect a good attitude and maintain our high standards and good reputation.

 Our uniform consists of:

 - Royal blue sweatshirts, fleece, sweater or cardigan